Visual Styles Architecture

 - Need runtime switching between presets

-Use Level 2 (Custom Material) When:
+Use Level 2 (Shader Copy-and-Customize) When:

 - Need fundamentally different rendering approach